 I am especially excited tonight to announce the establishment of the Pearcey Institute, a not-forprofit tax-exempt accredited private research body.
 The PI will draw upon existing academic institutions, CSIRO, Industry Associations, CRCs, Industry Growth centres as well as industry expertise to collaborate on this broad high impact topic.
 Among other things, the Pearcey Institute plans to broker socio-economic research into the impacts of disruptive technologies in the Australian context.

 Our first project commenced in March 2016 led by Professor Leon Stirling and Mr Colin Farrelly.
 The topic is quantifying the impact of Unmanned Aerial Vehicles (UAVs or drones maybe more familiar terms used to describe these robots).
-We also are examining several use case environments across Mining, Petroleum, Energy, Infrastructure, Agriculture, Health and possibly more.
-As well the PI is 3Final draft 13-6-16 looking at an economic review of a new IT supported cancer patient support project about to commence trials at Melbourne's St Vincent's Hospital.
 We are also supporting early career researchers with Ms Kelly Hutchinson's PhD project into Digital Social Innovation at the University of Melbourne.
 Finally we are seeking broad private and government support to undertake these research initiatives.

-NOTE: From 20th February 2018 it was amicably agreed that the transition of Centre for Innovative Industry Economic Research Inc. (CIIER) into the Pearcey Institute would cease, and that use of the name "Pearcey Institute" would revert to the control of The Pearcey Foundation Inc. Pearcey Institute is an Incorporated Association in Victoria Regn Number A0095266X.
+NOTE: From 20th February 2018 it was amicably agreed that the transition of the Centre for Innovative Industry Economic Research Inc. (CIIER) into the Pearcey Institute would cease, and that use of the name "Pearcey Institute" would revert to the control of The Pearcey Foundation Inc. Pearcey Institute is a company limited by Guarantee subject to the Corporations Act 2001 (Commonwealth) and administered by the Australian Securities and Investments Commission (ASIC).